 Q – Will you fly us our puppy?

 A – No. When we received Anka, she arrived on plane from Albany NY to Chicago, IL, in late June.
 Anka was still a little traumatized by the experience.
 And since then, a couple years back, United Airlines had a couple dogs die in flight.
 United is the carrier that really has the best program, yet nothing is perfect.
-So, if you want to fly here and hand carry on board your pup, which I think the airlines will allow, we could do that if it works.
-Otherwise, given the pups won’t be 8 weeks until the first week of January 2020, during the cold of winter, I will not fly them.
-You would have to plan on driving to IL to pick up your puppy first hand.
-I will not risk loosing a pup because of airline mishaps, stress, or the cold weather season.
+So, if you want to fly here and hand carry on board your pup, which some airlines will allow, that would be acceptable.
+You could plan on driving to pick up your puppy first hand.
+GH will not risk loosing a pup because of airline mishaps, stress, or the cold weather season.
 Respectfully, please do not even ask.

 Q – Can we have a third party pick up our puppy and transport it to us?

-A – No. This is a living, caring animal, which will be stressed out due to the separation from its mother.
+A – No. This is a living, caring animal, which will be stressed due to the separation from its mother and siblings.
 It is vulnerable and needs proper attention, love, and caring.
 It will begin to bond with those he/she begins travel.
 To add a stranger or additional component to the process is not recommended.